-- Preliminaries

-- [Abstract in Portuguese and English, Acknowledgements, Table of contents, List of Figures, List of Tables, Glossary, ...]
+- Preliminaries [Abstract in Portuguese and English, Acknowledgements, Table of contents, List of Figures, List of Tables, Glossary, ...]

-- Introduction

-Background information (optional) [An optional section, especially in the case of research of a multi-disciplinary nature, giving a brief overview of the other disciplinary area(s) to facilitate understanding of the thesis by experts in Electrical and Computer Engineering]
+Introduction - [Motivation, Research question(s), Hypothesis(es), research method, Structure of the dissertation, etc.] - Background information (optional) [An optional section, especially in the case of research of a multi-disciplinary nature, giving a brief overview of the other disciplinary area(s) to facilitate understanding of the thesis by experts in Electrical and Computer Engineering]

-Internative review [Comprehensive synthesis of the state of the art related to the thesis, showing a critical spirit, and identifying current gaps / limitations.
-A good number of recent references shall be included; in other words, the literature review should not only reflect the state of the art when the PhD program started.
+Literature review [Comprehensive synthesis of the state of the art related to the thesis, showing a critical spirit, and identifying current gaps / limitations.
+A good number of recent references shall be included: in other words, the literature review should not only reflect the state of the art when the PhD program started.
 This section will show the capacity of systematic understanding, critical analysis and synthesis]

-- Conceptual contribution - [Formulation of concepts, definitions, theories; Elaboration of innovative frameworks, models, architectures] - Experimental developments [High-level (cleaned up) description of the research experiment] - Validation / Discussion validation (Discussion) [Section collecting (enough) evidence, using a proper (systematic) method, to validate the hypothesis(es); Organized argumentation to convince the other researchers about the validity of the thesis]

-Conclusions and future work

-What is the strongest and most important statement that you can make from your work? set of recommendations (to overcome limitations) or directions for future research (maybe new directions opened by this work)]
+- Conceptual contribution - [Formulation of concepts, definitions, theories; Elaboration of innovative frameworks, models, architectures] - Experimental developments [High-level (cleaned up) description of the research experiment] - Validation / Discussion [Section collecting (enough) evidence, using a proper (systematic) method, to validate the hypothesis(es): Organized argumentation to convince the other researchers about the validity of the thesis] - Conclusions and future work [What is the strongest and most important statement that you can make from your work? set of recommendations (to overcome limitations) or directions for future research (maybe new directions opened by this work)] - References - Annexes (optional) [Only if necessary to convince the reader or help others replicate the experiments.
+E.g. Implementation details, Detailed experimental data, etc.]

-- References

-Annexes (optional) [Only if necessary to conexperimental data, etc.] convince the reader or help others replicate the experiments.
-E.g. Implementation details, Detailed